front/cloud-blocks/README.md

 **Can I add private custom blocks?**

 Sure!
 Just add your custom blocks into **wp-content/uploads/gutenberg-blocks/** folder.
+All your private blocks will be listed under `Local` tab in block explorer which you can activate/deactivate them.
 [This is what the folder structure should look like](https://github.com/front/cloud-blocks/blob/master/docs/private-blocks.md)!

 ## Changelog